Holiday Logo Design

 Step 2: Pick Seasonal Color Schemes

 Next, choose your color palette, using up to five seasonal colors.
-Common Christmas colors include red, light green, dark green, light yellow and brown.
+Common Christmas logo colors include red, light green, dark green, light yellow and brown.

 Now find ways to include these colors in your logo without diluting your brand message.
 As shown in the infographic, Adidas does a great job of this, using more red in its classic Trefoil Logo.
 Both Starbucks and Coca-Cola’s branding are also naturally amenable to Christmas, the former relying more on green, with the latter choosing more red.
 Notice, though, how both brands incorporate flecks of complementary colors in their seasonal logos: Starbucks with the red Santa hat on the mermaid, and Coca-Cola with the green ribbon on the bottle.